aerospike-community/aerospike-linqpad-driver/AIContext/Examples.NativeClient.md

 ---

-### Native API example: `CustInvsDoc` TrackId search with server-side expression and native enrichment only
+### Native Aerospike API mode: Native API example: `CustInvsDoc` TrackId search with server-side expression and native enrichment only

 Use this pattern when the user asks for native Aerospike C# client API code, server-side expression filtering, and enrichment from related sets.
 This example intentionally does **not** use LINQPad-driver sets such as `test.Track.AsEnumerable()`.